aryaghan-mutum/emacs-ref/cmds/control-cmds.md

 C-x u         | undo                                              |
 C-x C-c       | quit emacs                                        |
-C-h t         | to learn about emacs tutorial                     | C-x 2         | split the selected frame, one above the other     | C-x C-e       | place the cursor after the closing parenthesis    |
+C-h t         | to learn about emacs tutorial                     | C-x h C-w     | remove contents in a file
+C-x 2         | split the selected frame, one above the other     | C-x C-e       | place the cursor after the closing parenthesis    |
 C-x 2         |                                         |(split-window-below)